 No-Sugar Diet - The Only Diet Plan You Need & How to Do It Successfully

-A no sugar diet, also referred to as a sugar-free diet, gets at the root of the problem.
-With a no sugar diet, all sources of added sugar are removed from your diet.
-This includes the obvious ones such as the tablespoons of white granules that you heap into your wake-up coffee and the masses of sugar that makes ice cream so delicious.
-But it also takes on the hidden sugars that are prevalent in many processed foods.
+A no-sugar diet, also known as a sugar-free diet, gets at the root of the problem.
+With a zero-sugar diet, all sources of added sugar are removed from your daily food intake.
+This includes the obvious ones, such as the masses of sugar that make ice cream so delicious, but also takes on the hidden sugars that are prevalent in many processed foods.

-For some people, a sugar-free diet includes cutting out foods that contain natural sugars, such as fruits and grains.
+For some people, a sugar-free or low-sugar diet includes cutting out foods that contain natural sugars, such as fruits and grains.
 But this is more related to a complete sugar detox and isn’t necessarily a fit for every person interested in cutting back on sugar.
-The degree to which a person cuts out sugars is similar to the various options for a person who decides to become a vegetarian.
-Depending on their preferences he or she may go vegan, lacto, ovo, or a number of different variants.
-Choosing one over the other doesn’t make a person any less of a vegetarian, they simply exist at different points along a spectrum.
-So, too, with a no-sugar diet.
+The degree to which a person cuts out sugars is similar to the various options available to a person who decides to become a vegetarian.
+Depending on their preferences, they may go vegan, lacto, ovo or something else entirely.
+Choosing one lifestyle over the other doesn’t make a person any less of a vegetarian.
+Rather, they simply exist at different points along a spectrum, and this same concept applies to a no-sugar diet.

 Know the Different Types of Sugar

-For our ancestors, sugar came in one form; it occurred naturally in such foods as fruit, vegetables, and honey.
-These foods were both nutrient-dense and limited in their availability by season and geography.
-The result was that people back then didn’t consume very many sugars throughout the course of their day.
-Today the situation is radically different.
-People are gorging themselves on sugar, with dire consequences.
-Why the difference?
-Because we have created a whole new type of sugar, one that we’ll refer to as refined sugar.
+For our ancestors, sugar came in one form — it occurred naturally in foods such as fruit, vegetables and honey.
+These foods were both nutrient-dense and limited in their availability by season and geography, so people back then didn’t consume very much sugar throughout the course of their day.
+Now, the situation is radically different and people are gorging themselves on sugar with dire consequences.
+Today, a whole new type of sugar exists, known as refined sugar.

 Different Types of Sugar

-All sugars are forms of carbohydrate.
-There are two basic categories of carbs; digestible and indigestible.
+All sugars are forms of carbohydrates.
+There are two basic categories of carbs — digestible and indigestible.
 They are also sometimes referred to as available and unavailable.
-Unavailable carbs pass directly through the body unchanged.
-We used to call this roughage, but now it is better known as fiber.
+Unavailable carbs, better known as fiber, pass directly through the body unchanged.
 Available carbs are made up of sugars and starches.
 Both of them have basic units called monosaccharides, which are sugars made up of a single unit.
-The most common monosaccharides are glucose, fructose, and galactose.
+The most common monosaccharides are glucose, fructose and galactose.

 If you see any of these names on ingredient lists, read it as sugar and be wary: